triggermesh/docs/docs/targets/awslambda.md

 ## Event Types

-The AWS Lambda Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the nature flexible nature of AWS Lambdas.
+The AWS Lambda Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of AWS Lambdas.

 However, the response [CloudEvent][ce] would have the following payload: